gabrielStanovsky/answer-generation/mt_html/examples_filled/README.md

 * The JavaScript code will be added directly to the HTML page right?

 * If the task isn't being used, is it possible to add in Javascript an option to fill in one of the scores?

+* Right now, I've hardcoded the tasks that are valid (ie that have something to label).
+I think it might be best to have JavaScript dynamically generate this list by seeing if the question, reference, and context are "none".